-The Board and the audit committee assess the effectiveness of the internal control and examine the report of internal control annually.
-As at 31 December 2017, there was no material deficiency in the internal control of financial reporting of the Bank, and no material deficiency was detected in the internal control of non-financial report.
-The Board held that the Bank conducted effective internal control of financial reporting all the major aspects, in compliance with the requirements regarding the standard system of enterprise internal control and other relevant regulations.
+Pursuant to the identification standards of material deficiencies in the internal control of financial report of the Bank, at the base date of the internal control assessment report, there was no material deficiency in the internal control of financial report.
+The Board held that the Bank conducted an effective internal control of financial report covering all the major aspects, in compliance with the requirements regarding the standard system of enterprises internal control and other relevant regulations.